breatheco-de/content/src/content/lesson/learn-to-code-js.md

 With virtually any programming language you can create as many variables as you want or need.
 To start you have to **declare that variable’s name** using the term: *var* followed by a _unique_ name (relative to the document/project).

 The **variable name** is the most effective way we have to describe the variable content, so use it wisely.
 It is important to choose a name that clearly tells you (and other coders) about the data that is being stored in the variable.
 If we choose a bad or an ambiguous name, our code will be almost impossible to understand, ergo it becomes unusable.
-For example, let’s say we change the name of our "age" variable to "a", that would be:
+For example, let’s say we change the name of our "age" variable to `a`, that would be:

 ```javascript
 var a = 24 ;